-For each graduate student Applied Business Project supervised, regular or temporary faculty members may be required to act as the second reader for the Project of one student being supervised by another faculty member.
-Where a regular or temporary faculty member acts as second reader for more than the number of graduate student Applied Business Project she or he they is are supervising, the regular or temporary faculty member shall receive \$250 for each Applied Business Project in excess.
+For each graduate student Applied Business Project supervised, regular or temporary faculty members may be required to act as the second reader forthe Project of one student being supervised by another faculty member.
+Where a regular or temporary faculty member acts as second reader formore than the number of graduate student Applied Business Project they are supervising, the regular or temporary faculty member shall receive \$250 foreach Applied Business Project in excess.